SocheatSorng/Rental-Room-Management-System/README.md

 - Choose Shares.dll which locate at the First Folder of the Project
 - Click on Shares.dll and Add (make sure there is a checked icon nex to the Shares.dll)
 - Click OK

+Thing to do before running project application
+- Run the Script name 'Create Database and Tables'